GistNoesis/FourierKAN/README.md

 to see the demo.

+Code runs, cpu and gpu, but is untested.

 This is a naive version that use memory proportional to the gridsize, where as a fused version doesn't require temporary memory

 # Highlight of the core :